sagemath/trac_to_gh/Issue 5558.md

 # Issue 5558: jsmath-image-fonts spkg not updated in optional spkg listing on sagemath.org

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5558

 Original creator: jason